gfavalessa/EstGeiger/README.md

 # EstGeiger
-Micropython project for a Geiger Counter Estation.
+Micropython project for a Geiger Counter Station.